How Hard Can It Be?

 So: You can go on a long boring run for your endorphin pleasure, or you can sit and enjoy a delicious meal for the same effect!

 That’s the brain’s response.
 Meantime, your body responds to this heat like it would normally by trying to cool you.
-Capillaries expand in the area of contact and redness and swelling begin so the blood can carry heat away and bring in healing factors to fix the injury (in this case: “injury”).
+Capillaries expand in the area of contact and redness and swelling begin so the blood can carry heat away and bring in healing factors to fix the injury (in this case: the “injury”).
 The chemical only works locally on the tissues it directly touches (on nerve endings).
 This is why your tongue and lips will burn, as they have lots of nerve endings close to the surface.
 But the pain may also cause general stress sweating as your body is chemically reacting to pain and trying to counteract it.
 Your body thinks it is in the presence of a dangerous level of heat and responds with the sensation of pain even though there is no danger.

 Incidentally, your body’s ability to feel temperature is a separate sense.
 TPRV1 receptors are an “Ouch! that’s hot” sense not a “Hmm, this is hot or cold” sense.
 Normally heat only begins to generate pain if it goes over about 37°C and the pain climbs as the heat does!